chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

     :alt: pressure distribution 150
     :align: center

-The resulting drag coefficient of 0.855 is more accurate than determined using the static mesh.
+It is possible the acknowledge how better the mesh fits the velocity profile than in the previous example.
+The resulting drag coefficient of 0.880 is more accurate than determined using the static mesh, and does not take much more time to execute than the previous example.

 Possibilities for extension